 Leather Fabrics for Sustainable Fashion

-Choosing leather alternatives is one great way to share your sustainability focus and show support against animal cruelty.
-As more and more clothing brands find means of manufacturing alternative leather fabrics using pelts from animals, join the throng who only wear plant-based, biodegradable and sustainable alternative leather material.
+Choosing leather alternatives is a great way to share your sustainability focus and show support against animal cruelty.
+As more and more clothing brands find ways to manufacture alternative leather fabrics without using pelts from animals, you are also able to join the throng who only wear plant-based, biodegradable and sustainable alternative leather material.

 Avoid synthetic leather fabrics made from PVC, PU and polyester, which harm the environment, and are also not long-wearing.
 Be aware of how those synthetic materials impact the environment, our landfills and the climate.

 Only wear garments made from organic materials that are the natural alternative to leather.
-Manufacturers are constantly innovating new ways to produce these fabrics from various plant-based products to avoid harming animals, including leather manufactured from apple skins to grape leather from grape skin and everything in between.
+Manufacturers are constantly innovating new ways to produce these fabrics from various plant-based products to avoid harming animals, including leather manufactured from apple skins, grape leather that’s created from grape skin, and everything in between.